Is Auto Insurance Deductible Per Incident or Per Year?

 As a general rule, the higher your deductibles are, the lower your premiums are.
 You can greatly reduce your monthly cost for car insurance by choosing higher deductibles for your collision and comprehensive coverages.
 However, remember that if you have an accident, you will have to pay this amount immediately.
 If you typically don’t have access to $1000, you might want to choose a lower deductible and pay more money in monthly premiums.

 If you have to pay more than one deductible in a year, it could cause your premiums or your deductible amount to increase.
 Your car insurance company will use the claim information from each incident to determine how much risk you have.
 If you pay several deductibles in one year, it could cost you a lot more in higher premiums.

 Planning for Deductibles

 If possible, it is a good idea to have your deductible amount saved in a savings account or rainy-day fund.
-This way if you have an accident or need to file a comprehensive coverage claim you will have the money you need to pay the deductible.
+If you have an accident or need to file a comprehensive coverage claim, you will have the money you need to pay the deductible.
 Many people are unable to come up with the deductible amount right away.
-With more and more Americans living paycheck to paycheck, additional expenses such as deductibles really aren’t in the budget.
+With more and more Americans living paycheck to paycheck, additional expenses such as deductibles aren’t in the budget.
 Saving this money aside for a rainy day is the best option if you will have a high deductible.